-The workshop, which takes place on May 5th 2017 is being hosted by EuroGOOS, an INTAROS consortium member and will have 25 – 30 invited participants who are representatives from agencies, organisations, programmes and observing systems which are operating today and are expected to be drivers for sustainable systems in the future.
-The outcome of the workshop will be a report on the status of the present observing systems in the Arctic and requirements from key stakeholder groups for maintaining sustainable observing systems in the future.
+The workshop, which took place on May 5th 2017 was hosted by EuroGOOS, an INTAROS consortium member and involved 30 invited participants who were representatives from agencies, organisations, programmes and observing systems which are operating today and are expected to be drivers for sustainable systems in the future.
+The outcome of the workshop is delivered in a report on the status of the present observing systems in the Arctic and requirements from key stakeholder groups for maintaining sustainable observing systems in the future.
 You can access this report here.